Wet 'n' Wild Waterworld

 Wet 'n' Wild Waterworld is a 60 acre waterpark featuring over 25 rides and attractions and a canopy of mature shade trees.
-It is located at 8804 S. Desert in Anthony, Texas, a small town in between El Paso, Texas, and Las Cruces, New Mexico.
+It is located at 8804 S. Desert in Anthony, Texas, United States, a small town in between El Paso, Texas, and Las Cruces, New Mexico.

 Park

 The park usually opens the first weekend in May, and closes after Labor Day.
 It has over twenty-five rides and attractions.
 In addition to traditional water rides, the park has a wave pool, a lazy river, shallow kiddie pools, a spray park, and a climbing wall.
 Amenities include shaded picnic areas with tables, a restaurant, air conditioned VIP Suites for parties, cabana rentals, locker rentals, grill rentals, inner tube rentals, and reserved parking.
 The mix of attractions, from thrill rides to a spray park for toddlers, is meant to appeal to all age groups with a focus on families.
 Wet 'n' Wild offers free life jackets to kids at the park.

 Guest can bring their own food and beverages and are not charged a cooler fee.
 The park does feature a restaurant called The Ribbit Cafe, which offers traditional waterpark fare, such as burgers, fries, nachos, snow cones, and funnel cakes, as well as regional specialties, including corn-in-a-cup, papas locas, piña con chamoy, and aguas frescas.

 Wet 'n' Wild Waterworld is the site of numerous festivals and concerts performed in a raised stage in the middle of the open picnic area.
 Private sleep-overs, birthday parties, company picnics, and reserved areas can be arranged for groups.